oracle-livelabs/sprints/java/sprint-pkixexception/sprint-pkixexception.md

     rm /tmp/$1.pem
     </copy>
     ```
     This script opens an SSL connection to the domain name system (DNS) passed as the first argument and requests it to show the certificates.
-The certificate information is piped through openssl and is stored as a PEM file.
+The certificate information is piped through OpenSSL and is stored as a PEM file.
 This PEM file is then used by keytool to import the certificate into the cacerts file with the DNS as the alias.

-    For instance, we can try adding the certificate for https://<SAMPLE_URL\>
+    For instance, we can try adding the certificate for https://<URL\>

     ```
     cacerts.sh <URL>